mehdijamali/ratesAPI/README.md

 #### GET /rates_null

-expect to recive the same paramters of /rates endpoint but it returns an empty value (JSON null) for days on which there are less than 3 prices in total.
+expect to receive the same parameters of /rates endpoint but it returns an empty value (JSON null) for days on which there are less than 3 prices in total.

 ### POST /upload_price